TrebledJ/bsqli.py/README.md

 options:
-  -h, --help            show this help message and exit -V, --version         Print script version (default: False) -u URL, --url URL     The url to scan, with the scheme (e.g. http://192.168.1.1/admin).
+  -h, --help            show this help message and exit -V, --version         Print script version (default: False)

+  -u, --url URL         The url to scan, with the scheme (e.g. http://192.168.1.1/admin).
 Possibly
-                        containing an injection point marked with `{payload}`. (default: None)
-  --data DATA           Url-encoded data to send with the request.
-Possibly containing an
-                        injection point marked with `{payload}`. (default: ) -X {GET,POST}, --method {GET,POST}
+                        containing an injection point marked with `{payload}`. (default: None) --data DATA           Url-encoded data to send with the request.
+Possibly containing an injection point marked with `{payload}`. (default: ) -X, --method {GET,POST,PUT,PATCH,DELETE,OPTIONS}
-                        GET or POST (default: GET)
+                        HTTP method (default: GET)
-  -H HEADER, --header HEADER
-                        Extra headers to send with requests. (default: []) --timeout TIMEOUT     Timeout of each request. (default: 5) --payload PAYLOAD     The SQLi payload. (default: None) --proxy PROXY         Send requests to a proxy.
-Example: http://127.0.0.1:8080. (default: None)
+  -H, --header HEADER   Extra headers to send with requests. (default: [])

+  --timeout TIMEOUT     Timeout of each request. (default: 10) --payload PAYLOAD     The SQLi payload. (default: None) --proxy PROXY         Send requests to a proxy.
+Example: http://127.0.0.1:8080. (default: None) --follow-redirects    Follows redirects in responses. (default: False) --keep-alive          Enables `Connection: keep-alive`.
+(May be buggy due to httpx connection pooling
+                        issues.) (default: False)
-  --follow-redirects    Follows redirects in responses. (default: False) --max-retries MAX_RETRIES
+  --max-retries MAX_RETRIES
-                        Maximum number of HTTP connection retries to attempt. (default: 3) --dbms {MySQL,SQLServer,SQLite,OracleSQL}
+                        Maximum number of HTTP connection retries to attempt. (default: 3) --dbms {MySQL,SQLServer,SQLite,OracleSQL,PostgreSQL}
-                        The database management system. (default: None) --strategy {B}        The strategy to use: Boolean.
-You don't have any other choice at this
+                        The database management system.
+This is used to determine builtin functions such as SUBSTRING and ASCII, or special functions for pre-baked queries such as version() or current_user(). (default: None) --strategy {B}        The strategy to use: Boolean.
+You don't have any other choice at this moment.
-                        moment. (default: B)
+                        (default: B)
-  -t THREADS, --threads THREADS
+  -t, --threads THREADS
-                        Number of threads to use. (default: 8) -d DELAY, --delay DELAY
-                        Number of seconds to delay each thread between requests. (default: 0)
-  -v                    Verbosity. -v for INFO, -vv for DEBUG messages. (default: 0) -bts BOOLEAN_TRUE_IF_STATUS, --boolean-true-if-status BOOLEAN_TRUE_IF_STATUS
+                        Number of threads to use. (default: 8) -d, --delay DELAY     Number of seconds to delay each thread between requests. (default: 0) -v                    Verbosity. -v for INFO, -vv for DEBUG messages. (default: 0)

+  -bts, --boolean-true-if-status BOOLEAN_TRUE_IF_STATUS
                         If the response returns the provided status, mark the response as TRUE.
-                        All other statuses are FALSE. (default: None) -bfs BOOLEAN_FALSE_IF_STATUS, --boolean-false-if-status BOOLEAN_FALSE_IF_STATUS
+All other statuses are FALSE. (default: None) -bfs, --boolean-false-if-status BOOLEAN_FALSE_IF_STATUS
                         If the response returns the provided status, mark the response as FALSE.
-                        All other statuses are TRUE. (default: None) -bttc BOOLEAN_TRUE_IF_TEXT_CONTAINS, --boolean-true-if-text-contains BOOLEAN_TRUE_IF_TEXT_CONTAINS
+All other statuses are TRUE. (default: None) -bttc, --boolean-true-if-text-contains BOOLEAN_TRUE_IF_TEXT_CONTAINS
-                        If the response text contains the provided text, mark the response as
+                        If the response text contains the provided text, mark the response as TRUE.
-                        TRUE.
-Otherwise, FALSE. (default: None) -bftc BOOLEAN_FALSE_IF_TEXT_CONTAINS, --boolean-false-if-text-contains BOOLEAN_FALSE_IF_TEXT_CONTAINS
+                        Otherwise, FALSE. (default: None) -bftc, --boolean-false-if-text-contains BOOLEAN_FALSE_IF_TEXT_CONTAINS
-                        If the response text contains the provided text, mark the response as
+                        If the response text contains the provided text, mark the response as FALSE.
-                        FALSE.
-Otherwise, TRUE. (default: None) -bes BOOLEAN_ERROR_IF_STATUS, --boolean-error-if-status BOOLEAN_ERROR_IF_STATUS
+                        Otherwise, TRUE. (default: None)

+  -bes, --boolean-error-if-status BOOLEAN_ERROR_IF_STATUS
                         If the provided statuses are encountered, mark the query as an error.
-                        Accepts multiple arguments (e.g. -bes 400, -bes 401). (default: [])
+You generally don't need to use these -be* error flags unless there are some weird network issues causing queries to intermittently fail.
+Accepts multiple arguments (e.g. -bes 400, -bes 401). (default: []) -betc, --boolean-error-if-text-contains BOOLEAN_ERROR_IF_TEXT_CONTAINS
-  -betc BOOLEAN_ERROR_IF_TEXT_CONTAINS, --boolean-error-if-text-contains BOOLEAN_ERROR_IF_TEXT_CONTAINS
-                        If the provided text is encountered in the response body, mark the query
-                        as an error.
-Accepts multiple arguments. (default: []) -betn BOOLEAN_ERROR_IF_TEXT_NOT_CONTAINS, --boolean-error-if-text-not-contains BOOLEAN_ERROR_IF_TEXT_NOT_CONTAINS
+                        If the provided text is encountered in the response body, mark the query as an error.
+Accepts multiple arguments. (default: []) -betn, --boolean-error-if-text-not-contains BOOLEAN_ERROR_IF_TEXT_NOT_CONTAINS
-                        If the provided text was NOT encountered in the response body, mark the
-                        query as an error.
+                        If the provided text was NOT encountered in the response body, mark the query as an error.
 Accepts multiple arguments. (default: []) --max-retries-on-error MAX_RETRIES_ON_ERROR
-                        Maximum number of retries if a response is marked as an error. (default:
+                        Maximum number of retries if a response is marked as an error. (default: 3)
-                        3)

   --cast-to-string      Cast the target output to varchar(2048) string.
-This allows numbers and
+This allows numbers and other data
-                        other data types to be treated as strings, so that our standard ASCII-
-                        SUBSTRING algorithm can work. (default: False) --cast-to-string-length CAST_TO_STRING_LENGTH
+                        types to be treated as strings, so that our standard ASCII-SUBSTRING algorithm can work. (default: False) --cast-to-string-length CAST_TO_STRING_LENGTH
                         The length of the string to cast to.
-If you specify this, you should also
-                        enable --cast-to-string. (default: 2048)
+If you specify this, you should also enable --cast-to-string. (default: 2048)
 ```